-Anytime of the year can be an exciting adventure, as each season offers something different.
-We suggest you spend a minimum of 4 days exploring Tuscany, but ideally take a week to make the most of your vineyard holiday.
+Wine holidays to Tuscany can be booked for anytime of the year as each season offers something different.
+We suggest that you spend a minimum of 4 days exploring Tuscany, but ideally take a week to make the most of exploring the vineyards.

 The winter months are a great time to spend in a city.
 Make your homebase a magnificent apartment in a historical, medieval palace.
 During this time of year the cities are not overrun by hordes of tourists, making for a more relaxed way to discover these enchanting places.
 As you stroll the ancient streets surrounded by architectural splendour, talk to the locals, visit artists’s studios, meet master artisans and soak up the unmatched atmosphere to immerse yourself in Tuscan culture.

 Whether you're visiting Tuscany for the first time or you know the region well, there is an abundance of areas to explore and the many soil and climate variations allow for a diversity of wines and personal styles.
 The ten provinces of Tuscany offer 42 DOC, and 11 DOCG classified wines, not to mention the IGT, “vini da tavola” (table wines) and the unofficial, but world-esteemed “Super Tuscans”.